hemanth22/ansible-role-jenkins/README.md

 Author Information
 ------------------

-This role was created in 2019 by Hemanth BITRA.
+This role was created in 2019 by Hemanth BITRA